How to Live Stream Islamic Services this Ramadan Using OneStream Live

 Live stream Islamic lectures and services using OneStream Live, ensuring access to essential Islamic Services, such as daily prayers (covering live mosque salat time and live mosque azan).
 Muslims offer Salah (prayers) five times a day, but not all go to the mosque to do so.

-For those at home, such as the housewives, the young and the elderly, and the physically disabled, a live broadcast of the Jammat (congregation) can help them pray along with the community while not being physically present at the mosque, ensuring they partake in Islamic services.
+For those at home, such as the housewives, the young, the elderly, and the physically disabled, a live broadcast of the Jammat (congregation) can help them pray along with the community while not being physically present at the mosque, ensuring they partake in Islamic services.

 2. Congregational Prayers

-Congregational prayers, such as the Jummah (Friday prayer) and Eid prayers, can be broadcast live to maximize the number of people who can pray together.
+For Congregational prayers, you can stream jummah prayer and Eid prayers, which can be broadcast live to maximize the number of people who can pray together.
 The Khutbah (sermons) that precede these congregational prayers hold unique value for the Muslim community, and people travel from far off to attend these sermons in person.

 With live streaming, they can participate in special prayers conveniently at home.
 For instance, a Jummah live stream can connect believers across the globe.